pranab/avenir/README.md

 ## Introduction
-Set of predictive and exploratory data mining tools.
-Runs on Hadoop and Storm
+Set of predictive and exploratory machine learning tools.
+Runs on Hadoop, Spark and Storm

 ## Philosophy
 * Simple to use